Perfect Draft Series: Drafting 8th in a 12-Team ESPN Standard League

 Looking at the RBs still available, I saw plenty of value for my fourth-rounder, and feel that I will be able to get a solid RB2 in just eight draft picks.
 I saw that team 12 already selected two RBs, and team nine has one as well, so I feel confident that at least one of my guys will there for me.

 My strategy paid off, because there are several RBs I would be pleased with here.
 Seeing Michael Crabtree as one of the top five suggestions threw me off for a split second, as I am always a sucker for the Raiders WR.
 I also know that the talent drops off at RB after this next set and I should grab my RB2 now, before another 14 picks go by.

 Montgomery is the lead back in Green Bay this season and if healthy, can potentially add some quality points to my fantasy team in 2017.
 His earlier leg injury seems to be behind him, so I drafted the Packers RB with confidence.

-Draft Analyzer recommended Allen Robinson and four TEs as my top five suggested picks for this round.
+Draft Hero recommended Allen Robinson and four TEs as my top five suggested picks for this round.
 While I do like Kyle Rudolph this season, it’s still a bit early in the rounds to take him.
 Robinson’s QB situation is very unappealing, plus he screwed me over last year so he’s dead to me, fantasy-wise.
 This leads me to check out the other WRs still on the board.